shotover/shotover-proxy/docs/transforms/transforms.md

 ### Sink

-Sink transforms send data out of shotover to some other service.
-This is the opposite of shotover's sources, although sources are not transforms.
+Sink transforms send data out of Shotover to some other service.
+This is the opposite of Shotover's sources, although sources are not transforms.

 ### Terminating

 Every transform chain must have exactly one terminating transform and it must be the final transform of the chain.
 This means that terminating transforms cannot pass messages onto another transform in the same chain.
-However some terminating transforms define their own subchain to allow further processing of messages.
+However some terminating transforms define their own sub-chains to allow further processing of messages.

 ### Debug

-Debug transforms can be temporarily used to test how your shotover configuration performs.
+Debug transforms can be temporarily used to test how your Shotover configuration performs.
 Dont forget to remove them when you are finished.

 ### Implementation Status